ricci-colasanti/COMPASS/README.md

 - **Core Algorithm Development**: Alison Heppenstall, Ricardo Colasanti, Hugh Rice, Andreas Hoehn
 - **Initial Project Design**: Nik Lomax Alison Heppenstall
-- **Documentation and Code Comments**: Comprehensive documentation, code commenting, and technical writing assistance provided by **AI Assistant** through DeepSeek AI.
+- **Documentation and Code Comments**: Comprehensive documentation, code commenting, and technical writing assistance provided by **AI Assistant** through DeepSeek AI baised on the inital redme and code comments by Ricardo Colasanti

 The simulated annealing implementation, distance metrics, parallel processing architecture, and cross-platform build scripts were documented and commented with the assistance of AI to ensure clarity, maintainability, and usability for researchers and developers.